Gidi Gov

-Gideon "Gidi" Gov (גידי גוב; 4 August 1950) is an Israeli singer, TV host, entertainer, and actor.
+Gideon "Gidi" Ephraim Gov (גידי גוב; 4 August 1950) is an Israeli singer, television presenter and actor.
 He was married to the screenwriter and playwright Anat Gov, who died in 2012.
 They had three children.

 Biography

 Early life

 Gov was born in Rehovot to Daniel (original surname Langer) and Tzipora Gov (née Katz).
 His maternal grandfather was the art critic Yitzhak Katz.
 Gov's father served as an adjutant to the IDF Chief of Staff Yigal Yadin.
 As a child, Gov suffered from asthma.
 Gov's father died when he was young, and he moved frequently as a child, including living in Tel Aviv and Eilat.
+In Eilat, Gov was active in the local scouts.
+Gov's mother knew Yair Rosenblum, which eventually led him to audition for a military band.

 As a child, Gov never aspired to become a singer.
 When he enlisted in the Israel Defense Forces in 1969, Yair Rosenblum recommended that Gov audition for Lehakat HaNahal (Nahal Troupe).
 Gov passed the auditions and began his entertainment career.
 He performed on the band's 1969 album "BeHeyachazut HaNahal BaSinai" and 1972 album "HaNahal HaRishonim".